 Since 1994, the Przegląd Wschodni Award is presented to the most outstanding academic works of literature on the subject of Eastern Europe.
 This prestigious award is well-respected by the Eastern Studies academic community, which is evidenced by the growing interest afforded it each year by authors and publishers, both in Poland and abroad.
 Amongst its laureates are individuals with various academic backgrounds, including history, law, political science and ethnology.
-It is also an international award and past winners come from such places as Belarus, France, Germany, Lithuania, Russia, Sweden and the United States.
+It is also an international award and past winners come from such places as Belarus, France, Germany, Lithuania, Russia, Sweden, Ukraine and the United States.
 Works that are singled out by the jury are innovative in their approach, their subject matter and relevant to contemporary public life.

 “PRZEGLĄD WSCHODNI” AWARD LAUREATES 1993-2015